 Q: When does the Studio announce Quarterly Theater Classes?

-The Fall Quarter class schedule will be posted on the website and brochures will be mailed in August.
-Winter Quarter brochures are mailed in December, and the Spring Quarter brochures are mailed in March.
+The Fall Quarter class schedule will be posted on the website in August.
+Mini Winter and Winter Quarter class schedules are posted in October, and the Spring Quarter brochures are posted in February.
 You can get advance e-mail notification by contacting our Education Director.
 Our Summer Camp schedule will be posted in February!

 Q: When can I start registering for Quarterly Classes?

-Class Registration starts as soon as class schedules are posted on the website or made available in hard copy, which is usually 6 weeks or so before classes begin.
+Class Registration starts as soon as class schedules are posted on the website or made available in hard copy, which is at least 6 weeks before classes begin.

 Q: How does the Studio choose classes?